-The report claims nearly £5m was due to be paid over the chalet at the end of 2019, which has since risen to £6.7m (eight million Swiss francs).
+The report claims nearly £5 million was due to be paid over the chalet at the end of 2019, which has since risen to £6.7 million (eight million Swiss francs).

-It is understood that Andrew and Sarah had intended to sell the chalet and the proceeds were intended to clear any outstanding debt, a move which is believed to be known to the lender.
+It is understood that Andrew and Sarah had intended to sell the chalet and the proceeds of the sale were intended to clear any outstanding debt, a move which is believed to be known to the lender.